Pasxsenger/LeetCode-Notes/Greedy.md

 ### Solution 2 (✅)

-Still in [archit91](https://leetcode.com/archit91/)'s [solution](https://leetcode.com/problems/maximum-subarray/solutions/1595195/c-python-7-simple-solutions-w-explanation-brute-force-dp-kadane-divide-conquer/), I found a more efficient way, which is ***Dynamic Programming - Tabulation***.
+Still, in [archit91](https://leetcode.com/archit91/)'s [solution](https://leetcode.com/problems/maximum-subarray/solutions/1595195/c-python-7-simple-solutions-w-explanation-brute-force-dp-kadane-divide-conquer/), I found a more efficient way, which is ***Dynamic Programming - Tabulation***.

 The key point is: